-- The RUW Employability Strategy presents a set of generic graduate attributes identified at the institutional level which are embedded within the Programme Intended Learning Outcomes (PILOs) of the IDN programme.
-Additionally, CAD employs several tools to ensure that the generic graduate attributes are embedded in the programme, such as RUW Student Experience Strategy and Pearson's Career Readiness Programme, which support students in the development and achievement of the graduate attributes. - The PILOs are listed in the IDN Programme Specification document and are also aligned with the programme aims.
-The Panel reviewed the PILOs and observed that they are generally stated without a clear and appropriate reflection of the field of Interior Design.
-Thus, the Panel recommends that the College should revise the PILOs to ensure that the Interior Design related knowledge, skills and competencies are clearly reflected and aligned with international norms through benchmarking. - The provided samples of Course Specifications include the Couse Intended learning Outcomes (CILOs), which demonstrate relevancy and appropriateness for the course level, contents and NQF Level and Credits.
-The submitted IDN Curriculum Review Framework dated July 2017 include a range of changes and developments based on the feedback received from the CAC, and alumnae and employers' surveys, and benchmarking with other universities. - The IDN Programme Specification illustrates the mapping of courses against the PILOs.
+- The RUW Employability Strategy presents a set of generic graduate attributes identified at the institutional level which are embedded within the Programme Intended Learning Outcomes (PILOs) of the GRD programme.
+Additionally, CAD employs several tools to that the generic graduate attributes are embedded in the programme, such as RUW Student Experience Strategy and Pearson's Career Readiness Programme, which support students in the development and achievement of the graduate attributes. - The GRD PILOs are listed in the GRD Programme Specification document and are categorised into four areas: Knowledge and Understanding, Subject-Specific Skills, Critical Thinking Skills, and General and Transferable Skills, which are also aligned with the programme aims.
+The Panel finds that the PILOs are appropriate in terms of the NQF Level. - The provided samples of Course Specifications include the Couse Intended Learning Outcomes (CILOs), which demonstrate relevancy and appropriateness for the course level, contents and NQF Level and Credits.
+The submitted GRD Curriculum Review Framework dated July 2017 include a range of changes and developments based on the feedback received from the CAC, alumnae and employers' surveys, and benchmarking with other universities. - The GRD Programme Specification illustrates the mapping of courses against the PILOs.
 The Panel was presented with the CILO to PILO Mapping template, which was recently developed by the Quality Assurance Unit, and learned during the site visit that this template is planned to be utilised in the next academic year.
 The Panel is concerned that not having the completed mapping of CILOs to PILOs would negatively affect the achievement of learning outcomes.
 Therefore, the Panel recommends that the College should expedite the completion of mapping all the courses CILOs to the relevant PILOs and the inclusion of this mapping in the individual course specification documents.